vegaprotocol/documentation/docs/concepts/vega-chain.md

 Read more: [Validator nodes](/docs/concepts/vega-chain#validator-nodes)

 **Participants who hold a balance of VEGA, the governance asset, can use their tokens to nominate validator nodes.** This is done by associating those tokens to a Vega key to use as stake, and then nominating one or more validators they trust to help secure the network.
-Nominate validators loans the consensus voting weight of the VEGA tokens to endorse a validator's trustworthiness.
+Nominating validators loans the consensus voting weight of the VEGA tokens to endorse a validator's trustworthiness.

 Tokens, in addition to their use for nominating validators, also grant tokenholder voting rights on governance actions.
-If a token is delegated, its governance voting rights stay with the tokenholder and are not transferred to any validators the tokenholder nominates.
+If a token is delegated, its governance voting rights stay with the tokenholder and are not transferred to any validators that the tokenholder nominates.

 Everyone participating in keeping the network secure, robust and reliable, including nominators, is **rewarded** for keeping the network running.
 Not meeting the requirements of running the network can lead to penalties, such as **rewards being withheld**.

 Read more: [Rewards](/docs/concepts/vega-chain#rewards)

 Vega is non-slashing -- there is no mechanism through which a tokenholder can lose a staked token through a validator being punished.
-Any measures to that end use different mechanisms that will affect a bad validator's (and potentially their delegators') revenue, but not the delegated tokens themselves.
+Any measures to that end use different mechanisms that will affect a bad validator's (and potentially their delegators') revenue, but does not affect the delegated tokens themselves.

 Read more: [Penalties](/docs/concepts/vega-chain#penalties)